 — submittted by Tom McArdle

 Our Sunday Afternoon Socials at the Crocker start at 2pm.
 These are light, cafe-style gatherings with light refreshment and interesting content.
 Members, $5 and yet-to-become-members, $10.
-There will be 3 more Socials, on February 13, March 20, and April 24, with topics yet to be announced.
+The topic of the Sunday Afternoon Social on April 24 will be announced as available on our Events Page Calendar.